Getting a Mortgage

 Interest rates are generally very low on these types of loans and they’re stretched out over 3 to 5 years.
 Banks and building societies don’t make much profit from these.
 So they’re careful about who they decide to lend money to.

-Decisions can be instant with a bank or building society although many will take 2-3 days to come back with an answer.
+Decisions can be instant with a bank or building society although many could take 2-3 days to come back with an answer.

 Comparison site loans